 Bacteria grow best at warm temperatures.
 It only takes a few hours for bacteria to grow on warm food to the point where they can cause illness.

 Fortunately, refrigeration cools leftovers and slows down the growth of bacteria.
-When you cook a meal and have leftovers, be sure to refrigerate the leftovers within two hours of cooking (or within one hour if it’s above 90° F).
+When you cook a meal and have leftovers, be sure to refrigerate the leftovers within two hours of cooking (or within one hour if your food is outside and it's above 90° F or 32° C).

 It's OK to let leftover food containers sit out for a little while so they cool down a bit before you put them in the refrigerator.
 Just don't let them sit out for hours.